 Another way is backward planning.
 This type of planning starts from the goal or the end product back to the present day or state.
 In other words, backward planning plans from the full house through the roof down the foundation.

-Either one can be used, it just depends on how effectively you plan and how efficient you execute them.
+Either one can be used, it just depends on how effectively you plan and how efficiently you execute them.

 4. Manage Your Time Effectively

 Manage your time well for you to reach your goal.
 Some plans fail just because the timing is wrong.
 Time waits for no man.
 When you plan, put into consideration some downtime, time to rest and refresh your self and time to learn while focusing on your goal.

 Set time aside to work as you set time to do other things.
 Start one thing and ensure you finish it before you move entirely to other things.